Spirent/openperf/doc/dev-guide/configuration.md

   Specifies a CPU core affinity mask for all Memory module threads, in hex.
 By, default, memory module will use all available CPU's.

+### Network
+- `--modules.network.cpu-mask`

+  Specifies a CPU core affinity mask for all Network module threads, in hex.
+By, default, memory module will use all available CPU's.

+- `--modules.network.driver`

+  Specifies Network driver for generators and server.
+Kernel driver is used by default
+  - `kernel` - control network I/O load generation using POSIX standard stack
+  - `dpdk` - control network I/O load generation using LwIP stack

+- `--modules.network.operation-timeout`

+  Specifies Network operation timeout in microseconds.
+By default OpenPerf will use timeout equals 1000000 (1s)

 ### Socket
 - `-f, --modules.socket.force-unlink`